George S. Patton: World War I

 After the Villa Expedition, Patton was detailed to Front Royal, Virginia, to oversee horse procurement for the army, but Pershing intervened on his behalf.
 After the United States entered World War I, in April 1917, and Pershing was named commander of the American Expeditionary Forces (AEF) on the Western Front, Patton requested to join his staff.
-Patton was promoted to captain on May 15, 1917, and left for Europe, among the 180 men of Pershing's advance party which departed May 28 and arrived in Liverpool, England, on June 8.
+Patton was promoted to captain on 15 May 1917, and left for Europe, among the 180 men of Pershing's advance party which departed 28 May and arrived in Liverpool, England, on 8 June.
 Taken as Pershing's personal aide, Patton oversaw the training of American troops in Paris until September, then moved to Chaumont and was assigned as a post adjutant, commanding the headquarters company overseeing the base.
 Patton was dissatisfied with the post and began to take an interest in tanks, as Pershing sought to give him command of an infantry battalion.
 While in a hospital for jaundice, Patton met Colonel Fox Conner, who encouraged him to work with tanks instead of infantry.

-On November 10, 1917, Patton was assigned to establish the AEF Light Tank School.
+On 10 November 1917, Patton was assigned to establish the AEF Light Tank School.
 He left Paris and reported to the French Army's tank training school at Champlieu near Orrouy, where he drove a Renault FT light tank.
-On November 20, the British launched an offensive towards the important rail center of Cambrai, using an unprecedented number of tanks.
-At the conclusion of his tour on December 1, Patton went to Albert, 30 mi from Cambrai, to be briefed on the results of this attack by the chief of staff of the British Tank Corps, Colonel J. F. C. Fuller.
-On the way back to Paris, he visited the Renault factory to observe the tanks being manufactured.
-Patton was promoted to major on January 26, 1918.
-He received the first ten tanks on March 23, 1918, at the tank school at Bourg, a small village close to Langres, Haute-Marne département.
+On 20 November, the British launched an offensive towards the important rail center of Cambrai, using an unprecedented number of tanks.
+At the conclusion of his tour on 1 December, Patton went to Albert, 30 mi from Cambrai, to be briefed on the results of this attack by the chief of staff of the British Tank Corps, Colonel J. F. C. Fuller.
+On the way back to Paris, he visited the Renault factory to observe French tanks being manufactured.
+Patton was promoted to major on 26 January 1918.
+He received the first ten tanks on 23 March 1918, at the tank school at Bourg, a small village close to Langres, Haute-Marne département.
 The only US soldier with tank-driving experience, Patton personally backed seven of the tanks off the train.
 In the post, Patton trained tank crews to operate in support of infantry, and promoted its acceptance among reluctant infantry officers.
-He was promoted to lieutenant colonel on April 3, 1918, and attended the Command and General Staff College in Langres.
+He was promoted to lieutenant colonel on 3 April 1918, and attended the Command and General Staff College in Langres.